US airborne infantry troops in Poland amid Ukraine tension | Law-Order

 US airborne infantry troops in Poland amid Ukraine tension

-Christopher Donahue, who on August 30 was the last American soldier to leave Afghanistan.Biden ordered additional US troops deployed to Poland, Romania and Germany to demonstrate to both allies and foes Americas commitment to NATOs eastern flank amid rising tensions between Russia and Ukraine.
+Christopher Donahue, who on Aug.
+30 was the last American soldier to leave Afghanistan.Our national contribution here in Poland shows our solidarity with all of our allies here in Europe and, obviously, during this period of uncertainty we know that we are stronger together, Donahue said at the airport.Biden ordered additional US troops deployed to Poland, Romania and Germany to demonstrate to both allies and foes Americas commitment to NATOs eastern flank amid rising tensions between Russia and Ukraine.

-Hundreds of elite US troops landed on Sunday in southeastern Poland near the border with Ukraine on President Joe Biden's orders to deploy 1,700 soldiers there amid fears of a Russian invasion of Ukraine.
+Elite US troops and equipment landed Sunday in southeastern Poland near the border with Ukraine on President Joe Biden's orders to deploy 1,700 soldiers there amid fears of a Russian invasion of Ukraine.

-The airborne infantry troops of the 82nd Airborne Division arrived at the Rzeszow-Jasionka airport on a US Army Boeing C-17 Globemaster plane.
+Hundreds more infantry troops of the 82nd Airborne Division are still expected to arrive at the Rzeszow-Jasionka airport.
+A US Army Boeing C-17 Globemaster plane brought a few dozen troops and vehicles.

 Their commander is Maj.
-Gen. Christopher Donahue, who on August 30 was the last American soldier to leave Afghanistan.
+Gen. Christopher Donahue, who on Aug.
+30 was the last American soldier to leave Afghanistan.

+“Our national contribution here in Poland shows our solidarity with all of our allies here in Europe and, obviously, during this period of uncertainty we know that we are stronger together,” Donahue said at the airport.

 Biden ordered additional US troops deployed to Poland, Romania and Germany to demonstrate to both allies and foes America's commitment to NATO's eastern flank amid rising tensions between Russia and Ukraine.
 NATO's eastern member Poland borders both Russia and Ukraine.
 Romania borders Ukraine.
 The division can rapidly deploy within 18 hours and conduct parachute assaults to secure key objectives.
 Based in Fort Bragg, North Carolina, the division's history goes back to 1917.
 Earlier in the week, US planes brought equipment and logistics troops in preparation for the arrival of elements of the division to the airport, located 90 kilometers (56 miles) from Poland's border with Ukraine.
 Polish soldiers have previously worked together with the US division on missions in Iraq and Afghanistan, according to Maj.
 Przemyslaw Lipczynski, a spokesman for the Polish Army's 18th Mechanized Division.